NathanViaud/epoc-hub/content/terms.md

 # Terms of service

+**Effective Date: 14 May 2025**

 ## 1.Acceptance of terms

-By accessing or using ePhost, you agree to be bound by these Terms of service.
+By accessing or using ePoc Host, you agree to be bound by these Terms of service.
 If you do not agree to these Terms, you may not use our services.

 ## 2. Description of service